 We are going to start posting used items for sale.

-The Lotus Exige S is known for heat soaking and extremely high IATs (intake air temps).
+The Exige S is known for heat soaking and extremely high IATs (intake air temps).
 The stock intercooler is mounted on top of the hot engine and doesn’t get nearly enough airflow through the small roof scoop.
 It also doesn’t help that the hot air from the radiator exits in front of the windshield and makes its way into the roof.
-There are some things you can do to help like a larger intercooler, additional ducting from the side scoops, larger roof scoops, and adding fans cooling to the intercooler.
-These are all help a little, but the stock ECU will start to pull timing as low as 104F, and pull as much as 6 degrees as the temps rise.
-The last time we were at Buttonwillow in December, we logged peak temp of 167F while out on the track.
-Remember, this was in December when it was nice and cool.
+There are some things you can do to help like a larger intercooler, additional ducting from the side scoops, larger roof scoops, or adding fans to the intercooler…

 This past Monday, June 24, we decided to take a team day-off to go to the track with Golden Gate Lotus Club.
 In addition to drives, meets, and fun outings, GGLC hosts great track & autocross events.
 Only three run groups, so you get SEVEN sessions!
 Not to mention, they always offer snacks, coffee, fruits, and sometimes even lunch!

 As a Lotus mechanic for the last 9 years and recently becoming a first-time owner, we were able to attend one of the days of the annual West Coast Lotus Meet this year!
 On Thursday, May 16, 2019, We participated in the trackday portion of the event, which was held at Thunderhill West, and hosted by Golden Gate Lotus Club.